Polymer/polymer-resin/README.md

 Make it easy for security auditors to quickly check whether a project's custom element definitions fall into a known-safe subset of Polymer.

-## How it works.

-Polymer-resin hooks into Polymer and checks values from data binding expressions just before they reach browser internals.
-It applies configurable policies with type-safe exceptions so that developers can write data binding expressions without worrying about untrusted inputs abusing web APIs.

 ## Security Assumptions